lepperm/Learning-Log/_posts/journal/2021/05/2021-05-02-wordpress-progress-for-silver-is-gold.md

 ### What is going well?

-Making some wins on the house is a HUGE relief!
-I'm feeling increasingly comfortable diving into repairs around the house, and a few of the contractors who have come by have been very friendly and offered valuable tips.
-Working on the yard with my spouse has become a great way for us to get some sunshine and exercise while making progress on the exterior, and it's something we enjoy tackling together specifically.

 I'm glad that I was able to rebuild the site and have a good discussion with the client.
 They are very enthusiastic and patient, and their positivity is a welcome and appreciated energy in my professional life.
-I notice that I am mentally conditioned to receive a certain type of negative feedback, and it's... almost jarring to not have experienced that during this project so far.
-Hopefully that continues to be the case!
-The productive and positive communication has become a motivator, and I'm sure it seems obvious but I'm still processing it, as it's a very different experience from what I'm used to.
+The productive and positive communication has become a huge motivator, as it's a different experience from what I'm used to.

 ### What could be better?

-I had some late nights this past week, and that probably contributed to my feeling sick on Thursday.
-I'm feeling a lot of self-imposed pressure to show results quickly, but making myself sick and messing up the stakeholder demo is a direct example of why I should pace myself and prioritize consistent self-care.
+I had some late nights working on getting things ready this past week, and that probably contributed to my feeling sick on Thursday.
+I'm feeling a lot of self-imposed pressure to show results quickly, but missing the stakeholder demo is a direct example of why I should pace myself and prioritize consistent self-care.

 ## Tasklist